precisely/bioinformatics/README.md

 In order to start a container and run tests use:

-`docker run -it image_name:tag /bin/bash`
+`docker run -it <image_name>:<tag> /bin/bash`

-The -it flag will connect stdout to your terminal as well as allow you to use a shell inside the container by adding the: "/bin/bash" arg after your image_name.
+The -it flag will connect STDIN to your terminal as well as allow you to use a shell inside the container by adding the: "/bin/bash" argument after your image_name:tag argument.
 To exit the container enter the following command into the docker shell:

 `exit`

+To run convert_ancestry.py unit tests, and ensure that your Ancestry.com file converter is running properly use the following command:

+`mamba test_convert_ancestry.py`

+Run the full integration test from the bioinformatics directory with:

+`mamba test_ancestry_to_vcf.py`